The Loyola University Maryland Gender and Sexuality Studies Club mission, bylaws and honor society requirements.

 The purpose of Tri-Iota is to promote interest in Women's Studies, and research in social problems affecting all women.
 This society also encourages volunteerism, advocacy, and activism within the community as important methods for promoting and maintaining the feminist values central to Women's Studies.

-The Alpha Chapter of Iota Iota Iota originated in 1992 at at Metropolitan State University of Denver.
+The Alpha Chapter of Iota Iota Iota originated in 1992 at Metropolitan State University of Denver.
 The organizers selected the Greek letter, iota for the name, to represent the three goddesses Inanna, Ishtar, and Isis.
 Loyola University Maryland is the Gamma Upsilon Chapter of Tri-Iota, formed the spring of 2015.

 Inanna, Ishtar, and Isis